zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 ## Running the Adventure

 This is a short, location-based adventure with a light puzzle element and several optional combats.
 The cave’s factions react logically to light, noise, and intrusion, but do not coordinate.
-Players can approach the rooms in any order, with sunlight-activation as the only required mechanic.
+Characters can approach the rooms in any order, with sunlight-activation as the only required mechanic.
 Most encounters can be bypassed with smart play or negotiation.

 **How to Use This Guide.** Text inside blue descriptive frames is meant to be read aloud to the players.
 Creature names in bold refer to stat blocks found in the _Monster Manual_.
 Items and spells in italics refer to entries in the _Player’s Handbook_ or are described in the “Spells and Items” section at the end of this document.